mabel-dev/opteryx/docs/SQL Reference/02 Statements.md

 `JOIN` clauses allow you to combine data from multiple relations.
 If no `JOIN` qualifier is provided, `INNER` will be used. `JOIN` qualifiers are mutually exclusive. `ON` and `USING` clauses are also mutually exclusive and can only be used with `INNER` and `LEFT` joins.

+See [Joins](https://mabel-dev.github.io/opteryx/SQL%20Reference/08%20Joins/) for more information on `JOIN` syntax and functionality.

 ### FOR clause

 ~~~